ShawxingKwok/ITWorks/content/docs/android/util-view/_index.md

 # More
 ## Future functionalities
-- `KRecyclerViewAdapter`: sticky header, drag and swipe like Compose
+- `KRecyclerViewAdapter`: drag, swipe and set stickHeader like Compose.

 ## <a href="https://github.com/ShawxingKwok/AndroidUtil-View" target="_blank"> GitHub repo with demo</a>